 - pinch of cayenne

 - Saute your shrimp in a little light olive oil and butter till done.
-This typically takes around 6 minutes or so. do not overcook your shrimp.
-Once done, place in fridge to cool.
+This typically takes around 6 minutes or so.
+Do not overcook your shrimp.
+Once done, place in fridge to cool down.

-- Once shrimp are cooled, remove tail carefully to reserve as much meat as possible and cut shrimp into 2-3 pieces.
-You do not want the bites too small.
+- Once shrimp and pasta are both cooled, remove shrimp tail carefully to reserve as much meat as possible and cut shrimp into 2-3 pieces.
+You do not want the bites too small for seafood pasta salad.

-- Place all your cut veggies, pasta, and shrimp into a bowl and stir to mix.
+- Place all your cut veggies, cold pasta, and cooked shrimp pieces into a bowl and stir to mix.

 Mayo Dressing for Pasta Salad

-- Add mayo, lemon juice, cayenne, and seasoning into a bowl and stir
+- Add mayo, lemon juice, cayenne, and seasoning into a bowl and whisk until all ingredients are well combined.

-- Now pour your dressing onto your salad and mix thoroughly, making sure you cover all the pasta.
-If you want to add additional dressing for a thicker base, you can at this time
+- Now pour mayo dressing onto shrimp seafood salad and mix thoroughly, making sure you cover all the pasta and shrimp.
+If you want to add additional dressing for a thicker base, you can make another batch and add more.

-- Refrigerate for 4 hours prior to serving if possible, so flavors can marinate.
+- Refrigerate Seafood Pasta Salad for 4 hours prior to serving (if possible) so flavors can marinate and the salad can chill.

-- Store in airtight container for 3 days
+- Seafood salad can be stored in airtight container for 2-3 days

 Nutrition Information:Yield: 20 Serving Size: 1/2